Bateleur: Conservation

 Bateleurs are a wide ranging species but have shown rather strong declines.
 Per estimates from the 1990s, extrapolated from an average of 150 km2 per pair, it was projected that the total population could have been around 180,000 birds including young ones.
 However, it is likely that the species numbers far lower than that.
 Currently, the IUCN estimates broadly from 10,000 to 100,000 total individuals.
 The numbers in Southern Africa have shown the most dramatic and drastic known reductions.
 At one time, the species numbers at 2000-2500 pairs in the former Transvaal Province alone which was down to around 420 to 470 pairs by the 1990s.
 More recently it was estimated that there are less than 700 pairs in the entire region of Southern Africa, although that number may be too excessively conservative.
 In all the bateleur has declined by an estimated 75% in Southern Africa.
 The species is considered threatened in Zimbabwe, Namibia, Eswatini and South Africa and still considered not uncommon but probably declining in Malawi, Zambia, Mozambique and Botswana.
 Declines are not endemic to Southern Africa for bateleurs, with declines strongly detected as well in Ivory Coast and Sudan.
-Addition countries that have reported strongly declining numbers are in Togo, Niger and Nigeria.
+Additional countries that have reported strongly declining numbers are in Togo, Niger and Nigeria.
 Where bateleurs were once common in road surveys in Central-West Africa, none were detected in newer road surveys from the 2000s in the same areas.
 Claims of an increase in potential numbers of bateleur in Uganda are not verified.